 10 Reasons to Consider a DST 1031 Exchange

-2. Acquire investment-grade, high-value properties.
+2. Investors can acquire investment-grade, high-value properties.

 Most real estate investors cannot afford to invest in multi-million-dollar properties on their own.
 Delaware Statutory Trusts provide a unique opportunity for investors to acquire partial ownership and experience the benefits only found with these types of properties.

-3. Opportunities for diversification.
+3. DSTs present opportunities for diversification.

+While it cannot be guaranteed, DSTs have the potential to provide investors with a more predictable distribution.
 DSTs are permitted to keep a reasonable amount of cash reserves to be prepared in the event the property requires repairs or faces unexpected expenses.
 However, all earnings and proceeds above the reserve amounts must be distributed to the beneficiaries on a regular basis and within the expected timeframe.

 5. Investors do not have to qualify for the debt.